Leopold Trepper: Politics

+Migration

 In March 1930, after he was given the choice of leaving Palestine or being forcefully deported to Cyprus, Trepper travelled via Syria to Marseille, France, and worked as a dishwasher.
 He then travelled to Paris where he found work as a decorator living a poor existence.
 He came into contact with numerous left wing intellectuals and communist workers that eventually led him to become a member of the Rabkor, an illegal political organisation that was dominated by communists who sent both men and intelligence to Moscow.
 He continued to work for the organisation until French intelligence dismantled it in 1932.
 Trepper left Paris on a Polish passport and escaped to Berlin by train, where he contacted the Soviet embassy.
 After several days, he was ordered to report to Moscow in the spring of 1932.

 Between 1932 and 1935, Trepper worked to become a GRU agent by learning his trade.
 After attending KUNMZ University, where he obtained a diploma, he studied history at the Institute of Red Professors and was awarded a degree, allowing him to work as a history teacher in Moscow.
 Trepper was in constant touch with the Russian intelligence instructors who taught him the practical skills of an espionage agent.
 At the same time, Orschitzer also attended KUNMZ University for a year.

 In 1935, Trepper submitted a newspaper column covering art to the newspaper for Russian Jews called Truth.
 In the winter of the same year his training was completed.

 Espionage career

-In 1935 or 1936, Trepper was given the post of technical director of Soviet intelligence in Western Europe and was known as the Big Chief.
+In 1935 or 1936, Trepper was given the post of technical director of Soviet intelligence in Western Europe.
 He returned to Paris on a passport under the name Sommer, and spent five months investigating the extensive network and accidentally exposed a double agent: a Dutch Jew who was the former head of the Soviet espionage network in the United States and was turned by the Federal Bureau of Investigation.
 He returned to the Soviet Union under the name Majeris to inform Soviet intelligence of his findings and went back to Paris five months later.

 In 1936, Trepper visited Scandinavia for a short-term technical mission, before returning to Paris — which remained his base until the end of 1938 — in December.
 For most of 1937, he was concerned with extensive planning and re-organisation of Soviet intelligence operations in Western Europe; in that year he visited Switzerland, the British Isles, and Scandinavia.